felmoreno1726/CovidQuarantinoBot/data/nlu.md

 - I am feeling very good
 - I am great
 - I'm good
+- I am good

 ## intent:mood_unhappy
 - It's going bad
+- It is bad
 - It's pretty bad
+- It is pretty bad
 - Not good
 - My day has been a mess
 - sad